 – number of pupils eligible for the Service Child PP (children of service personnel)

 – number of children eligible for Free School Meals (within a 6 year period)

 Helping Us!
-If you feel your child/children may be entitled to free school meals, please speak to Mrs.Cartwright who will be able to advise you about applying.
-There is no stigma attached.
-Children who have free school meals are treated in exactly the same way as those who pay for meals or have packed lunches.
-If you are entitled, not only will your child/ren get a free, healthy, wholesome meal each day, s/he or they will bring additional funding into school and that can’t be a bad thing!
+If you feel your child/children may be entitled to Free School Meals (FSM) , please speak to the school office who will be able to advise you.
+If you are entitled, not only will your child/ren get a free, healthy meal each day, s/he will be entitled to free school milk and will also bring additional funding into school.

 The PP Statement of Intent is reviewed annually, in September.

 The PP Report is reviewed annually, in July.